thesawolf/android_kernel_rockchip_rk3188/README.md

 - Added Adaptive, BrazilianWax, Hyper, Intellidemand, InteractiveX, Lionheart, LulzActive, MinMax (now working), OnDemandX, and SavagedZen CPU Governors
 - Build script updated (removed auto screen sync defconfigs)
 - Updated defconfigs with latest working TESTCONFIG
+- Figured out the DDR init issue (somewhat).
+Can't seem to init frequency in userspace but can init in kernel config.
+Setting via kernel for now.
+Will come back to it later.
+Can change suspend and video freqs in board-rk3188-box.c but normal and reboot not affected.
+- Added exFAT support again from better source (see fs/exfat for details tho!)

 **ToDo:**
 - Linaro toolchain build (added 4.6 and 4.8 added, not tested yet tho)
 - YAFFS2 debugging
 - more O/C stuff.. get running more stable and finally unlock GPU O/C
 - isolate issue with cpufreq not reporting to sys properly for apps
-- DDR init issue with improper timings setting and freq init (defaults to 300MHz instead of the stock 396MHz)
+- </del>DDR init issue with improper timings setting and freq init (defaults to 300MHz instead of the stock 396MHz)</del>
+- I want my blue power on light back (mk908) :(
+- test the new exFAT driver